 When you lift up a lip and see thick chunks of brown tartar covering the gum line, you are seeing the results of periodontal disease.
 And what causes this?
 Oral bacteria.

-It isn’t the point of this post to go into detail about periodontal disease (link to posts on site about dental care), but the fact is, if dogs had clean mouths, they would never have rotten teeth, swollen gums or heavy tartar build up.
+It isn’t the point of this post to go into detail about periodontal disease, but the fact is, if dogs had clean mouths, they would never have rotten teeth, swollen gums or heavy tartar build up.
 They wouldn’t need dentals to keep their mouths healthy.

 I can tell you, I have done hundreds of doggy dentals, and every one of those dogs had tartar build-up.
 Even the ones who had great home dental care!
 The ones who get regular dentals and home care usually have healthier mouths…but the effects of oral bacteria were still obvious.

 As I said above, it doesn’t really matter which species has MORE types of bacteria in their mouths.
 Neither species has a clean mouth, that’s the key takeaway.
 To read more of the science behind the bacteria in dogs vs humans mouths, you can check out this National Geographic article

 Don’t let a dog or a human lick your open wounds!
 Any bite that breaks the skin can cause an infection.

 All mouths carry bacteria that could cause a life-threatening infection under the right circumstances.
 When asking, “Are Dog’s Mouths Cleaner than Human’s?” take a minute and think about it.
 Think about all of the weird and unsanitary things that go into, and sometimes come out of, that dog’s mouth.